aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/index.md

 # Video player

 This section aims to explain what each button in the player does as well as other features.
-Each button is explain left-to-right then top-to-bottom.
+Each button is explained left-to-right then top-to-bottom.

 ![ <ColorTag title="Top" color="#B1E0BB"/> <ColorTag title="Middle" color="#BBB1B6"/> <ColorTag title="Bottom" color="#F1AD8B"/> ](/docs/guides/video-player/player.webp =648x306)